Upstream#

 load balancing method; otherwise, it won't work.random#

-the new value will be taken.
-Allowed values are from 0 to 99, inclusive.header_time
+the new value are taken.
+Valid values range from 0 to 99 inclusive.header_time

 object among the upstream metrics in the API.header_time